Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Introduction

-Hypothesis testing problems arise in various aspects of science and engineering.
+Hypothesis testing problems arise in various areas of science, medicine, engineering, and sociology.
 The standard version of the problem has been studied extensively in the literature.
-The inherent assumption of the standard problem is that even if there are multiple sensors collecting observations, the observations are transmitted to single fusion center where the observations are used collectively to arrive at the belief of the true hypothesis.
+The inherent assumption of the standard problem is that even if there are multiple sensors collecting observations, the observations are transmitted to a single fusion center where the observations are used collectively to arrive at the belief of the true hypothesis.
 When multiple sensors collect observations, there could be other detection schemes as well.
 One possible scheme is that, the sensors could send a summary of their observations as finite valued messages to a fusion center where the final decision is made.
-Such schemes are classified as ``Decentralized Detection".
-One of the motivations for studying decentralized detection schemes is that, when there are geographically dispersed sensors, such a scheme could lead to significant reduction in communication cost without compromising much on the detection performance.
+Such schemes are classified as ``Decentralized Detection" \cite{tsitsiklis1993decentralized}, \cite{tenney1981detection}.
+One of the motivations for studying decentralized detection schemes is that, when there are geographically dispersed sensors, or in environments with constrained communication (bandwidth limitations, geometric obstacles), such a scheme could lead to significant reduction in communication cost without compromising much on the detection performance.

+In probability theory, the \textit{abstract} probability space $(\Omega, \mathcal{F}, \mathbb{P})$ (a measure space) is given and always exists.
+The ``observables" or the random variables are measurable functions on the probability space.
+In a real world experiment, the measurements correspond to these observables.